home page ?

 Further Reading

-The complete original texts of several Icelandic sagas, complete with a number of metrical analyses (some poems contain structures that are far more complicated than those described here) can be found on this excellent site.
+The complete original texts of virtual all Old Norse poems (some poems containing structures that are far more complicated than those described here) can be found on this excellent site.

 Back to the Index Buy the book On to Alliterative Verse